Are you through with negative discussions about the future? Let us start afresh!

 Studying topics thematically is an ideal way to bring a variety of ideas and approaches together, which can result in inspiration, new perspectives and meaningful learning.
 With this in mind, Future Based has selected a number of themes that can be viewed from different angles, which will form the base of our programme.
 Various topics that fall within the overarching themes will be discussed from different perspectives in reading groups, performances, exhibitions and meetings.

 These topics will be addressed from fields of study that range from the natural sciences and philosophy to art, technology and economics.
 For each meet-up, a different topic from one of the themes will be highlighted.
 We will engage in discussions with academics, field specialists and experiential experts.
 And since Future Based is not location-bound, this can happen literally anywhere.

-The main themes are: Ecology, Knowledge, Mind-Body Debate, Object Fetishism, Micro and Macro structures, and The Others.
+The main themes are: Ecology, Scientific Imagination, Mind-Body Debate, Micro and Macro structures, and The Others.